-Yoga is a group of disciplines or practices that involve breathing exercises, meditation and poses to improve overall health.
+Yoga is a group of disciplines or practices that involve breathing exercises, meditation, and poses to improve overall health.
 As a therapy, it encourages people to become one with their bodies, minds, and spirits.
 A yoga therapy program incorporates elements of mental and physical therapies to help people going through addiction recovery.
 Learning more about it can help you understand the treatment before starting.

 History of Yoga as a Therapy

 Yoga originated in India thousands of years ago.
 However, the practice didn’t spread to the United States until the late 1800s.
-It took another century or so for the disciplines to emerge as therapy to treat health conditions.
+It took another century or so for the disciplines to emerge as a therapy to treat health conditions.

 A study in the 1980s demonstrated how a healthy lifestyle could reverse cardiovascular disease.
 The resulting program was the first of its kind to highlight yoga and its benefits.

 Yoga Therapy Program for Addiction Treatment

 In the 21st century, many addiction treatment programs have recognized therapeutic yoga as an effective way to treat addiction.
 The practice has a positive impact on the areas of the body and mind that are vulnerable to the disease.
 Specifically, yoga boosts levels of gamma-aminobutyric acid (GABA).
 According to statistics, people with addiction have low levels of this neurotransmitter.

 People with anxiety and depression also have low GABA levels.
 Because of that, it makes sense that addiction and other mental illnesses share a connection.
 When co-occurring disorders are present, people need dual diagnosis treatment.
 A yoga therapy program is an excellent complement to the treatment since it can boost GABA levels.

 Also, studies show that therapeutic yoga is a promising treatment for conditions such as: